DECIPHERING THE CANOPY: TREES AND THEIR ASSERTIVE ECHOES IN THE OVERSTORY

 Abstract

 This paper examines Richard Powers’s novel The Overstory with specific reference to challenging traditional forms of narration.
-I argue that Powers’s novel challenges anthropocentric biases in narration by centralizing trees in his text and advocating eco-consciousness.
+We argue that Powers’s novel challenges anthropocentric biases in narration by centralizing trees in his text and advocating eco-consciousness.
 However, the novel provides a significant shift in human-centric narration by acknowledging the interconnectedness and interdependence of human and non-human entities.
 Drawing upon the conceptual horizons of the material ecocriticism, this paper suggests that matter is not passive rather, it’s a site from where meanings can be generated and conveyed, and stories can be told.
 It makes us rethink the question of agency, interconnectedness, and narrativity.
-I will deploy material-discursive practices and intra-action put forward by Karen Barad and semiotic-materiality being co-constituted by Donna Haraway to address the activeness of matter in overall environmental operations.
+We will deploy material-discursive practices and intra-action put forward by Karen Barad and semiotic-materiality being co-constituted by Donna Haraway to address the activeness of matter in overall environmental operations.
 Hence, this paper argues that materials convey meanings, they are the co-participators of humans in the physical world, and they can bring a transformative shift through their meaningful existence.

 Keywords: The Overstory, centralization of trees, anthropocentrism, material ecocriticism, Karen Barad and Donna Haraway.